joemoose/psiops/docs/combat.md

 Attacks with the *blast* quality, such as explosives or frag grenades, can affect multiple targets in a zone.
 To determine how many targets are affected, roll **1D6 + the weapon's damage modifier**.
 The result is the number of targets affected in the zone.
 See [Zones](zones.md).

 All targets caught in the blast then suffer the same *attack roll* results.
-If there are more targets in a zone than the blast’s target count, the GM randomly determines which targets are hit, up to the total number affected.
+If there are more targets in a zone than the target count, the targets caught by the blast are selected randomly.

 !!! note

-Against a *mob*, a blast attack removes a number of opponents from the mob equal to the blast’s target count.
+	Against a *mob*, the blast attack removes a number of members from the mob equal to the blast’s target count.
 See [Mobs](#mobs).

 ### Multiple Attackers

 If you and other team members attack the same target, make all *attack rolls* separately, but apply only the **highest amount of damage**.
 Damage from multiple attackers is not cumulative.

+!!! note

+	When attacking *mobs*, damage from multiple attackers is cumulative, unlike when attacking a single target.
+See [Mobs](#mobs).

 ## Attack Roll Modifiers